Differential Bundles in Commutative Algebra and Algebraic Geometry: Background

+Most of our tangent structures $\T$ will have inverses for the sum operation $+$, which is encoded by a (necessarily unique) natural transformation $-_A: \mathsf{T}(A) \to \mathsf{T}(A)$.
+We refer to such a tangent structure $\T$ as a \textbf{Rosický tangent structure}\footnote{Previously called a tangent structure with negatives.}, and say that $(\X,\T)$ is a \textbf{Rosický tangent category}.
+Lastly, if $\X$ has products and $\mathsf{T}$ preserves them, we say that $(\X,\T)$ is a \textbf{Cartesian (Rosický) tangent category}.

+\begin{example} The category of smooth manifolds with $\mathsf{T}$ being the classical tangent bundle functor is a Cartesian Rosický tangent category. \end{example}

-There are many ways to make new tangent categories from existing ones, but one of the most fundamental (assuming the existence of certain well-behaved limits) is by slicing.
+There are many other examples of tangent categories.
+Our focus in this paper is on the tangent categories of commutative rings, affine schemes, and schemes; the tangent structures on these categories will be reviewed in Sections \ref{sec:comringtan} and \ref{sec:comringoptan}.
+There are also many ways to make new tangent categories from existing ones; one of the most fundamental (assuming the existence of certain well-behaved limits) is by slicing.
 We will use this construction, in particular, to construct tangent categories of algebras from tangent categories of rings.

-\begin{proposition} \cite[Proposition 2.5]{cockett2014differential} Suppose that $(\X,\T)$ is a tangent category, and $A$ is an object of $\X$.
-Then the slice category $\X/A$ can be given the structure of a tangent category, where the tangent bundle of an object $f: X \to A$, $T_A(f)$, is given by the pullback
+\begin{proposition} \cite[Pages 4--5]{rosicky1984abstract} Suppose that $(\X,\T)$ is a tangent category, and $A$ is an object of $\X$.
+Then the slice category $\X/A$ can be given the structure of a tangent category, where the tangent bundle of an object $f: X \to A$, $T_A(f) \to A$, is given by the left side of the pullback

 (assuming such pullbacks exist and are preserved by each $T^n$). \end{proposition}